grackle-project/grackle/doc/source/InstallTest.rst

    .. note::

-      To be clear, the only real alternative alternative to this choice of supporting Grackle as a static libraries is tell people that they are on their own outside of embedded Grackle builds (within external CMake projects).
+      To be clear, the only real alternative to this choice of supporting Grackle as a static libraries is tell people that they are on their own outside of embedded Grackle builds (within external CMake projects).

-3. Grackle doesn't have a stable ABI and we attempt to remain somewhat backwards compatible with choices made by the classic build-system.
+4. Grackle doesn't have a stable ABI and we attempt to remain somewhat backwards compatible with choices made by the classic build-system.
    In practice, this translates to creating a ``libgrackle.so`` (or ``libgrackle.dylib`` file on MacOS) symlink during installation that links to a somewhat atypically named shared library during the install step (the source shared library is named to communicate libgrackle ABI incompatability).
    While the logic for doing this is simple, it needs testing (it has held bugs before).